You are here

 Director, National Institutes of Health, August 1, 1955 - August 31, 1968

-Dr. James A. Shannon, widely recognized in the scientific world for his original research in kidney function, chemotherapy, and malaria, has throughout his career, been devoted to medical research, teaching, and public service.
+Dr. James A. Shannon was widely recognized in the scientific world for his original research in kidney function, chemotherapy, and malaria.
+Throughout his career he was devoted to medical research, teaching, and public service.

 He received his M.D. in 1929 and a Ph.D. in physiology in 1935 from New York University.